ApartmentAT/aat-api-docs/docs/authentication.md

 - `redirect_uri` (required)
 - `response_type` (required) - `"code"`

-When receiving authorization requests, the system will display a page to the user allowing them to approve or deny the authorization request.
+When receiving authorization requests, the system will display a page to the user, allowing them to approve or deny the authorization request.
 If they approve the request, they will be redirected to the `redirect_uri` that was specified by the client application.
 The `redirect_uri` must match the redirect URL that was specified when the client was created.